 The next phrase: in the image of God He created them male and female must refer to the spiritual image of the invisible God, who is neither male nor female.

 We were first introduced to the Most High God in Genesis 14.
 Melchizedek was the Priest of the Most High God.
-The writer of Hebrews said that even Melchizedek was Christ, “without father, without mother, without genealogy, having neither beginning of days nor end of life” (Hebrews 7:3).
+The writer of Hebrews said that even Melchizedek was Christ.
+He described Melchizedek as King, “without father, without mother, without genealogy, having neither beginning of days nor end of life” (Hebrews 7:3).

 After Melchizedek, we find the invisible God again in Genesis 19:24,

 “Then YHVH rained brimstone and fire on Sodom and Gomorrah,

 from YHVH out of the heavens.”

 In this verse, the first YHVH was the God who appeared to Abraham, as a man, and warned him of God’s plan to destroy Sodom and Gomorrah.
 The second YHVH, was the invisible God, who resides in “the heavens.”